PhD Chemistry Ottawa 1994

 BSc Chemistry Manitoba 1990

-The ion chemistry of small polycyclic aromatic hydrocarbons to help elucidate their role in the chemistry of the interstellar medium.
-Over the past 25 years of the so-called PAH hypothesis these molecules have been argued to be involved in shielding organic reactions in the interstellar medium (ISM) and playing an active role catalyzing these reactions, especially H2 formation.
+Ongoing research projects include the unimolecular chemistry of polycyclic aromatic hydrocarbon ions as well as their substituted analogues.
+Over the past 30 years of the so-called PAH hypothesis these molecules have been argued to be involved in shielding organic reactions in the interstellar medium (ISM) and playing an active role catalyzing these reactions, especially H2 formation.
 As part of my collaboration with a group in Toulouse, France, we are determining the energetics, entropics and mechanisms for the photodissociation of these species and modeling experiments on their reactivity with H and H2 with statistical rate theories in an effort to put a solid foundation under these hypotheses, or dispell them completely once and for all.
 The work involves tandem mass spectrometry done in my lab, kinetics measurements done with the PIRENEA apparatus in Toulouse and imaging PEPICO (photoelectron photoion coincidence) measurements done at the Swiss Light Source.